Tan-YiFan/OS-2020Fall-Fudan/homework/report.md

 * If the exception is being taken at the same Exception level, the Stack Pointer to be used (SP0 or SPx).
 * If the exception is being taken at a lower Exception level, the execution state of the next lower level (AArch64 or AArch32).

+### 1.2 The Generic Interrupt Controller

+ARM provides a standard interrupt controller, the programming interface to which is defined in the `GIC` architecture.
+This is a brief introduction of it.

+`GIC` can be divided into two major parts:

+* **Distributor**.
+This is where all interrupt sources are connected.
+The distributor manages the status of each individual interrupt and selects one to send to the CPU.
+* **CPU interface**.
+One CPU interface for each core.
+It's where a CPU core receives an interrupt.

+Interrupts are identified by an `interrupt ID` and are grouped as:

+* **Software Generated Interrupt (SGI)**.
+The ID range is 0 to 15.
+* **Private Peripheral Interrupt (PPI)**.
+The ID range is 16 to 31.
+* **Shared Peripheral Interrupt (SPI)**.
+The ID range is 32 to 1020.

+Interrupts can have several states:

+* Inactive
+* Pending
+* Active
+* Active and pending

 ## 2. Homework

 ### 2.1 What happens when an interrupt occurs